LizRelDev/LizRelDev/README.md

 Hello There!
 I'm Fantasy, a student currently living in Jepara, Indonesia.

-Im just a GitHub user that curently learning about Android Development.
+Im just a GitHub user that curently learning about Android Development. users who can just copy someone else's code and paste it into my fork repository...
+Sed

 ![GitHub metrics](https://metrics.lecoq.io/LizRelDev)